The Ministry of Women and Social Myth

 Fr.
 J.N.M.
 Wijngaards, mhm

-Submitted to the All India Seminar on New Ministries, June 1975
+Submitted to the Indian Bishops Conference and the All India Seminar on New Ministries, June 1975

 Publ. in New Ministries in India Ed.
 D.S.Amalopavadass, Bangalore 1976, pp.50-80.